 Supplemental Nutrition Assistance Program (SNAP)

-The COVID relief law provides a 15 percent increase to monthly SNAP benefits for January through June 2021, and extends SNAP eligibility to college students who are eligible for a federal or state work study program or for certain types of federal student aid.
-The bill also excludes Pandemic Unemployment Compensation from being counted toward household income for SNAP benefits and eligibility for the month of receipt and the following 9 months For more information on accessing SNAP benefits in Illinois, please click here.
+The American Rescue Plan extends the 15 percent increase to monthly SNAP benefits through September 2021, and extends SNAP eligibility to college students who are eligible for a federal or state work study program or for certain types of federal student aid.
+The bill also excludes Pandemic Unemployment Compensation from being counted toward household income for SNAP benefits and eligibility for the month of receipt and the following 9 months For more information on accessing SNAP benefits in Illinois, please?click here.